The WWF is run at a local level by the following offices...

 “It is a dream come true,” - Jacinta Malemba, Clinical Officer and In-Charge, Ndilidau Dispensary.

-Miracles babies is what she called them.
+Miracle babies is what she called them.
 But now Jacinta Malemba, the clinical officer in charge of Ndilidau Dispensary in Taita Taveta County no longer has to worry about helping women deliver in the dark without electricity.

 She recalls when an expectant woman was rushed into the maternity wing at night and as she was delivering, the lights went out.
 It wasn’t the first time.
 Power blackouts were the norm.